andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>Step 8: Configure the osTicket with the necessary settings, including email, database, and help desk settings</h2>

-1. Extract and copy "upload" folder to c:\inetpub\wwwroot
+1.Extract and copy "upload" folder to c:\inetpub\wwwroot
      <ol type="a">
       <li> Open File Explorer and have it open on "This PC" and double-click on "Windows (C:)".</li>
       <li> Double-click on "inetpub" folder and then proceed by double-clicking on "wwwroot".</li>